 He went on the capture HMS Serapis and won the battle but lost USS Bonhomme Richard.

 Launched in 1797; the USS Constitution is the world’s oldest commissioned warship afloat.
 In 1812 it defeated four British frigates, earning it the nickname, "Old Ironsides".
-Currently berthed at Charlestown Navy Yard Massachusetts and is open for tours.
+Currently berthed at Charlestown Navy Yard Massachusetts USA, it's open for tours.

 Building a model ship